Korean, Edit

 ⑥ Descending Control: Sensory information feedback regulation downwards as well

-○ Example: Temporarily forgetting touch through other senses
+○ Example: Temporarily forgetting pain through other senses

-⑦ Except for olfactory information, all sensory information passes through the visual cortex
+⑦ Except for olfactory information, all sensory information passes through the thalamus

 ⑧ Plasticity